Right to work information for job applicants

 • A current immigration status document containing a photograph issued by the Home Office to the holder with a valid endorsement indicating that the named person may stay in the UK, and is allowed to do the type of work in question, together with an official document giving the person’s permanent National Insurance number and their name issued by a Government agency or a previous employer.

-• An Application Registration Card issued by the Home Office stating that the holder is permitted to take the employment in question (this will then require the University to use by the Home Office Employer Checking Service)
+• An Application Registration Card issued by the Home Office stating that the holder is permitted to take the employment in question, together with a Positive Verification Notice from the Home Office Employer Checking Service.

 Option 2: Showing RTW online by providing a 'share code' and your date of birth